GWarrior5595/Sudoku/README.md

 # Sudoku
-Sudoku Game / Solver a group and I made for our Introduction To Computer Science II course at the University of Houston
+One of my first projects ever, Sudoku Game / Solver a group and I made for our Introduction to Computer Science II course at the University of Houston

+To start the program, run and compile the "Sudoku_Title.java" file